Finding the Correct Email Address in Contacts

 Instructors, Staff, Students

-Stony Brook University's Google Contacts Directory includes all faculty, staff, and students at all Stony Brook campuses, and in some cases more than one person shares the same (or a similar) name.
-Because of this, it is especially important for senders to be sure they have the correct contact.
+Stony Brook University's Google Contacts Directory includes all faculty, staff and students at all Stony Brook campuses, and in some cases more than one person shares the same (or a similar) name.

-When you type a name in the To field of an email, Google gives suggestions, but if there are multiple contacts with the same name, it can be hard to know, from these suggestions, which is the correct email address:
+When you type a name in the To field of an email, Google gives suggestions, but if there are multiple contacts with the same name, it can be hard to know which is the correct email address:

 google email to field with "michael white" and 4 contacts with that name but slightly different email addresses

-To make sure you are sending emails to the correct person, it's a good idea to look the person up and verify who they are in Google Contacts.
+To make sure you are sending emails to the correct person, it's a good idea to look the person up and verify who they are in Google Contacts; then, annotate that email address so you can find it from Gmail.

 Find and Mark the Correct Email in Google Contacts

-1. In Google Contacts (www.google.com/contacts), type the person's name into the search bar and click the magnifying glass button
+1. In Google Contacts (www.google.com/contacts), type the person's name into the search bar and click the magnifying glass icon

-2. If results include more than one person, click on a name to see more details (status, department) about the contact
+2. If results include more than one person, click on a name to see more details (department) about the contact

-3. When you find the correct contact, click on the contact to view full details; then click the pencil to edit
+3. When you find the correct contact, click on the contact to view full details; then click Edit

 (DoIT) in suffix field of contact

-6. Back in Gmail, refresh your screen, then start a new email and type that contact's name, and the contact's name as you modified it will appear so you'll easily know which contact to use
+7. Start a new email and type that contact's name, and the contact's name as you modified it will display, helping you know which the correct contact is

 Bob smith (DoIT) in autocomplete in Gmail